apache/dolphinscheduler/docs/docs/en/guide/metrics/metrics.md

 - ds.task.execution.count.by.type: (counter) the number of task executions grouped by tag `task_type`
 - ds.task.running: (gauge) the number of running tasks
 - ds.task.prepared: (gauge) the number of tasks prepared for task queue
-- ds.task.execution.count: (histogram) the number of executed tasks
+- ds.task.execution.count: (counter) the number of executed tasks
 - ds.task.execution.duration: (histogram) duration of task executions